codenvibes/CS/01 CORE CONCEPTS/CLI & SHELL SCRIPTING/THM - WINDOWS COMMAND LINE.md

 First, you can pipe it through `more` if the output is too long.
 Then, you can view it page after page by pressing the space bar button.
 To demonstrate this, try running `driverquery` and compare it with running `driverquery | more`.
 In the latter, you can display the output page by page and you can exit it using `CTRL + C`.

+- `help` - Provides help information for a specific command
+- `cls` - Clears the Command Prompt screen.
 <div>
 <br>
 <br>